petkaantonov/bluebird/API.md

 Like `.catch` but instead of catching all types of exceptions, it only catches those that don't originate from thrown errors but rather from explicit rejections.

+*Note, "errors" mean errors, as in objects that are `instanceof Error` - not strings, numbers and so on.
+See [a string is not an error](http://www.devthought.com/2011/12/22/a-string-is-not-an-error/).*

 For example, if a promisified function errbacks the node-style callback with an error, that could be caught with `.error()`.
 However if the node-style callback **throws** an error, only `.catch` would catch that.

 In the following example you might want to handle just the `SyntaxError` from JSON.parse and Filesystem errors from `fs` but let programmer errors bubble as unhandled rejections: